micmejia/bible-dump/NKJV/Hebrews/Heb 6.md

 ###### 1
-Therefore, leaving the discussion of the elementary _principles_ of Christ, let us go on to [^a]perfection, not laying again the foundation of repentance from dead works and of faith toward God,
+Therefore, leaving the discussion of the elementary _principles_ of Christ, let us go on to perfection, not laying again the foundation of repentance from dead works and of faith toward God,

 ###### 2
 of the doctrine of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment.

 ###### 3
-And this [^b]we will do if God permits.
+And this we will do if God permits.

 ###### 4
 For _it is_ impossible for those who were once enlightened, and have tasted the heavenly gift, and have become partakers of the Holy Spirit,